 The fact that 11% of respondents said that they will approach ‘anyone who will listen’ in a legal business is also indicative.
 I.e. it may be a fraction of the total, but in what other sector do businesses feel it’s normal to just approach anyone in any part of a target customer to try and get a sale?

 But, the truth is that although this may seem like a critical report by the PR agency, the reality is that when so many new companies are coming to life, to sell emerging new tech, to lawyers who didn’t even know such tech existed a couple of years ago, then it’s quite natural that the above takes place.
-Artificial Lawyer has also seen great examples of legal tech companies that really are excellent at marketing and know exactly what their sales proposition is, though clearly this is not universal, as the survey shows.
+Artificial Lawyer has also seen great examples of legal tech companies that really are excellent at marketing for legal firms and know exactly what their sales proposition is, though clearly this is not universal, as the survey shows.

 Also, areas such as the ‘legal AI sector’, for example, have been in true commercial scale activity for only about two years (even if some of the companies involved have been around for about seven years).
 It’s hard for a two-year old sector to really have clear sales pathways and strategies, because everyone is still learning, both the buyers and sellers.